KIDERM

 Economic Impact & Savings

-ROI Section
+ROI Potential

 Value for Government & Schools

-• Reduces public health expenditure through prevention
+• Reduces public health expenditure through prevention3

 • Decreases school disruption and administrative burden